The anticyclotomic main conjectures for elliptic curves

-We now turn to the {\em definite} (good ordinary) case, in which the {\em definite anticyclotomic $p$-adic $L$-function} $L_p(f)$ interpolates central critical values of twists of the complex $L$-functions of $E/K$, described in Section \ref{Shimura curves} in terms of special points on the Gross curve.
-The raising the level of the modular form $f$ at certain admissible primes yields congruent eigenforms modulo arbitrary powers of $p$.
+We now turn to the {\em definite} (good ordinary) case, in which the {\em definite anticyclotomic $p$-adic $L$-function} $L_p(f)$ interpolates central critical values of twists of the complex $L$-function of $E/K$, described in Section \ref{Shimura curves} in terms of special points on the Gross curve.
+The level raising of the modular form $f$ at certain admissible primes yields congruent eigenforms modulo arbitrary powers of $p$.
 These eigenforms belong to the indefinite setting and therefore the Heegner construction becomes available on the Shimura curves supporting them.
 (See Section \ref{sec:admissible} for the precise definitions.)
 This basic observation is the opening gambit of the article \cite{Be-Da-main} by Bertolini--Darmon, which builds on it by establishing a {\em first explicit reciprocity law} relating the resulting Heegner cohomology classes to $L_p(f)$.
 Moreover, with the help of a {\em second explicit reciprocity law}, this article sets up an inductive procedure (which may be viewed as an analogue of Kolyvagin's induction) proving that $L_p(f)$ is divisible by the characteristic ideal of the Pontrjagin dual of the $p$-primary Selmer group of $E/K_\infty$.
-This shows one divisibility in the {\em definite Iwasawa anticyclotomic Main conjecture (DAMC)}.
-(The above explicit reciprocity laws are reviewed in Section \ref{sec:reciprocity}.)
+This shows one divisibility in the {\em definite Iwasawa anticyclotomic main conjecture (DAMC)}.
+(The explicit reciprocity laws are reviewed in Section \ref{sec:reciprocity}.)
 This procedure has been formalised in Howard's paper \cite{How-heeg}, leading to the concept of {\em bipartite Euler system}.
-The full DMAC proved in this paper is based on a refinement of the above induction.
+The full DAMC proved in this paper is rather based on a refinement of the induction argument in \cite{Be-Da-main}.
 It requires to show the non-vanishing modulo $p$ of values of the definite $p$-adic $L$-function attached to an eigenform congruent to $f$, obtained by raising the level at sufficiently many admissible primes.
 This maximality property ultimately rests on a fundamental {\em $p$-converse} theorem of Skinner--Urban \cite{S-U}, as explained in Step 4 of Section \ref{BSD0}.
-It should be stressed that both the DAMC as well as the IAMC are obtained in this article from the same unified approach based on the above mentioned inductive process.
-The article \cite{BCK} by Burungale--Castella--Kim also uses the techniques of bipartite Euler systems to obtain a proof of the IAMC (that is, Perrin-Riou's Heegner point main conjecture).
+It should be stressed that both the DAMC and the IAMC are obtained in this article from the same unified approach based on the above-mentioned inductive process.
+The article \cite{BCK} by Burungale--Castella--Kim uses directly the techniques of bipartite Euler systems to obtain a proof of the IAMC (that is, Perrin-Riou's Heegner point main conjecture).